University of Auckland logo

 Teaching assistant

-• Permissions: Can create and moderate discussions and collaborations, view course content and the gradebook and edit grades.
+• Permissions: Can create and moderate discussions and collaborations, view course content, view and edit grades.

 • Limitations: Cannot create or edit course content, manage assessment or course sections.